dotnet/docs-maui/docs/android/deployment/overview.md

 At this time, publishing is only supported through the .NET command line interface.

-To publish your app, open a terminal and navigate to the project's folder.
+To publish your app, open a terminal and navigate to the folder for your .NET MAUI app project.
 Run the `dotnet publish` command, providing the following parameters:

 | Parameter                    | Value                                                                                                                                     |
 |------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|